mbrsagor/Express.JS-Poll-App/README.md

 ##### Project setup and install:

  <h3> Requirements</h3>

-- Install Node.JS
+ -Install Node.JS
-- Install Express.JS
+ -Install Express.JS
-- Install MongoDB
+ -Install MongoDB

 ###### First off all clone the project from git repo then follow the documenation.